jpsm94/jpsm94.github.io/index.md

 Hi there!
-Here are some self-learning and personal projects I have worked on:
+Here are some personal projects I have worked on:

 ## Data Exploration and Visualisation Unit ([FIT5147](http://www.monash.edu/pubs/2018handbooks/units/FIT5147.html))